Craig Melvin’s hour becomes first ‘MSNBC Reports’ block to use updated 3A

 The virtual set extensions used in New York featured the same red, oval shaped “risers” but with added art deco elements, including floor “decals” inspired by the patterns used on the ceiling mounted lightboxes and glass wall.

 These extensions also included the spiral “staircase” found on Miami’s, behind which is tucked a virtual space that has similarities to the former home of “NBC Nightly News” that still sits next to the newly renovated MSNBC space, even depicting the sculptural “deconstructed” peacock sculpture that hangs from the ceiling.

 Meanwhile, the NBC peacock and LED panels on the large sliding wall on the far end of the studio showcased a virtual set extension rendering of a bank of windows with a New York City view.

-Melvin used two the anchor desks seen already — a smaller circular table and a triangular one with wood base.
+Melvin used two of the anchor desks seen already — a smaller circular table and a triangular one with wood base.

 The LED floor riser was placed in a corner and used to showcase a tease.

 Many hours of “MSNBC Live” have been originating from either remote home studio setups and the so-called “news nook” insert studios NBC uses that feature a video panel behind the anchor position while 3A was renovated and due to the coronavirus pandemic.

 For backdrops, many of these hours, including Melvin’s, have been using a variety of 3D imagery seemingly inspired by various NBC and MSNBC sets, with spots to feed in topical or background graphics as needed.

 Later in the weekend, another hour of “MSNBC Reports,” Stephanie Ruhle’s would move to Studio 3A on Sept.
 30, 2021 with Chris Jansing filling in for Ruhle, who is on assignment.